-- b) User rates applicants that have high post-project user rates may receive additional subsidization in advance of applicants with lower-post project user rates - c) Unemployment data1 unemployment data will be considered - d) Population trends1 population trends will be considered - e) Other factors/data deemed relevant by the CWSRF Loan Program may be considered, including but not limited to, projects that have a regional solution.
+- d) Population trends2 population trends will be considered. - e) Other factors/data deemed relevant by the CWSRF Loan Program may be considered, including but not limited to, projects that have a regional solution.

 H. Transfers between CWSRF and DWSRF

 The Authority has retained the flexibility to permit transfers between the DWSRF Loan Program and the CWSRF Loan Program of Capitalization Grants and other funds held in or allocable to such funds to the extent permitted by the CWA and the Safe Drinking Water Act (SDWA).
 Exhibit E, Intended Uses of the Funds, identifies transfer balances.